 A Crucial Step for Your Design

 You’ve created a great design and are ready to take it to the next level.
-But before you more forward in the process, don’t forget a crucial step: worse case circuit analysis.
-It can be tempting to want to get moving with your design and ignore the worse case analysis, but doing so can put your entire design in danger and slow progress down the road.
+But before you more forward in the process, don’t forget a crucial step: worst case circuit analysis.
+It can be tempting to want to get moving with your design and ignore the worst case analysis, but doing so can put your entire design in danger and slow progress down the road.

-Here are four reasons why you need worse case analysis for your design.
+Here are four reasons why you need worst case analysis for your design.